 Astounding population density is the first things most foreigners notice.
 Even from a descending plane, you can’t miss the mass of dwellings that cover every inch of habitable land.

-By most standards, Metro Manila is severely overpopulated, meaning there’s a shortage of environmental and economic resources to support everyone living in the area.
+By most standards, Metro Manila is severely overpopulated, meaning it lacks the infrastructure, environmental, and economic resources to support all of its inhabitants.

-The crowdedness diminishes toward the outskirts of the Metro area, of course, but the City of Manila and its adjacent municipalities are jam-packed with high-rises and slum dwellings alike.
+Crowdedness obviously diminishes toward the outskirts of the metro area, but the City of Manila and its adjacent municipalities are jam-packed with high-rises and slum dwellings alike.